cannlytics/cannlytics/tools/functions/parse_receipt_jobs/readme.md

 ## Dependencies

-The `parse_coa_jobs` cloud function requires a `env.yaml` file in the root directory of the function.
+The `parse_receipt_jobs` cloud function requires a `env.yaml` file in the root directory of the function.
 This file should contain the following environment variables:

 - `CANNLYTICS_API_KEY`: The API key for the Cannlytics API, used for parsing COAs.